Warrantless Arrest Exceptions in Florida

 Attorney for the Warrantless Arrest in Florida

-If the criminal prosecution for a misdemeanor is initiated through direct file information after a walk-in complaint, we can help you present your side of the story before a filing decision is made.
+If a misdemeanor criminal prosecution is initiated through direct file information after a walk-in complaint, we can help you present your side of the story before a filing decision is made.

 If you have questions about an arrest warrant or a warrantless arrest in Tampa, Hillsborough County, or the surrounding areas of Tampa Bay, contact an experienced criminal defense attorney at Sammis Law Firm.